Siglab-code/Intelligent-MASW/README.md

 # MASW-Inversion
-This package inverts the MASW dispersion curves
+MASW inversion, as simple as this:

 filename = ''